neerajcodes888/Adavanced-Resume-Tracking-System-/README.md

 3. **Upload a Job Description (JD):**
    - Continue by finding the "Upload JD" button on the Streamlit interface.
    - Click the button, and another file upload dialog will appear.
-   - Choose a job description file, which can be either in PDF or text format.
+   - Choose a job description file, which should be text format.

 4. **See the Magic Happen:**
    - After uploading both files, look for a "Process and Analyze" button on the Streamlit interface.